Area of work:

 About 80% of households in Nepal use fuelwood, cattle-dung cakes and agricultural residues for cooking, and kerosene for lighting.
 Demand for fuelwood has led to degradation of the land and damage to vital watersheds.

-To reduce pressure on wood supplies and provide cleaner cooking, BSP has coordinated the installation of domestic biogas plants which use cattle manure to provide biogas for cooking and lighting.
+To reduce pressure on wood supplies and provide cleaner cooking, Biogas Sector Partnership (BSP) has coordinated the installation of domestic biogas plants which use cattle manure to provide biogas for cooking and lighting.

 About 80% of households in Nepal use fuelwood, cattle-dung cakes and agricultural residues for cooking, and kerosene for lighting.
 Demand for fuelwood has led to degradation of the land and damage to vital watersheds.
 Cooking indoors over open fires and lighting with kerosene exposes people – particularly women and young children who spend much of their time indoors – to air pollutants.
 There is also a high risk of fire.
 In addition, women and girls have the drudgery of collecting fuel.